If you find yourself saying the following things about your blog writing:

 Make sure you’ve installed Google Analytics on your website- it’s free and not hard to do.

 If you want to know about Twitter, BufferApp is both a good scheduler as well as has its own easy to use reporting.
-If you want to go that little step further, you can get Commun.it, which will tell you who to follow, talk to, who you should be talking to, engagement spreads and so forth.
+If you want to go that little step further, you can get a social listening app that will tell you who to follow, talk to, who you should be talking to, engagement spreads and so forth.

 Facebook’s insights are good enough to see you through life.